Levi Olan: Dallas

 One of Olan’s most popular activities at Temple Emanu-El was the Significant Book lecture series.
 His first lecture was attended by 900 people, and the series continued after his retirement.

+During his tenure in Dallas, Olan delivered his sermons on the Temple Emanu-El radio program.
+Recordings of the broadcasts and the corresponding typescript sermon texts distributed by the Temple Brotherhood, dating from 1961 to 1970, are preserved at the Bridwell Library at Southern Methodist University.

 At Southern Methodist University’s Perkins School of Theology, Olan continued the scholarly pursuits he had begun at Harvard.
 As visiting professor of contemporary Judaism, he spent every morning at Perkins.
 His favorite haunt was the library; when a new one was built in 1951, he was its first—and became its most prolific—patron.
 At his carrell during the mornings, and afterward at a neighborhood lunch spot, he became a valued source of counsel and discussion in the fields of academia, politics, and culture, befriending the likes of Neiman Marcus president Stanley Marcus, theologians Albert Outler and Schubert Ogden, soon-to-be federal judge Irving Goldberg, soon-to-be civil rights leader Zan Wesley Holmes Jr., and his best friend, Perkins library director Decherd Turner.

 Olan served on the University of Texas Board of Regents from 1963 to 1969, and served as president of the Central Conference of American Rabbis from 1967 to 1969.
+He was a founding member of Colophon, Southern Methodist University's Friends of SMU Libraries organization.

 The sanctuary at Temple Emanu-El in Dallas was rededicated as the Olan Sanctuary in 1990.